krasickiPawel/analizerFB/README.md

 ### 2. Download and unpack zip file(s)

-### 3. Execute program using **python main.py** command in appropriate directory or by using IDE eg PyCharm (which is always safer in the event of a program crash)
+### 3. Run the program using **python main.py** command in appropriate directory or by using IDE eg PyCharm (which is always safer in the event of a program crash)

 ### 4. decide if you want to analyze conversations from your entire facebook <a href="#41-all-conversations">4.1</a> or just a single given conversation <a href="#42-specific-conversation">4.2</a>